Bioconductor/BiocClassesWorkingGroup/README.md

   methods and how to articulate their benefits to increase their usage across the ecosystem, in particular in new contributions.
 - Leads: Laurent Gatto
-- Current Members: Vince Cary, Laurent Gatto, Johannes Rainer, Lori Shepherd
+- Current Members: Vince Carey, Laurent Gatto, Johannes Rainer, Lori Shepherd

 The Bio Classes and Methods Working Group tackles the following